devcode1981/File-Provider-Storage/doc/howto/runner.md

 or clone an [example project](https://gitlab.com/groups/gitlab-examples), and watch as the Runner processes the builds just as it would on a "real" install!

-If your job get stuck in the pipeline (orange color), go to the `admin/runners` page, edit the Runner listed on the runners list, and check the option `Run untagged jobs`.
-To learn about tags, read [this page](https://docs.gitlab.com/ce/ci/yaml/#tags).